Dr. John Schaaf

 They moved to Charlotte in 1998; found North Mecklenburg Animal Hospital and it has been a very exciting place to grow as veterinarian.

-Dr James and his family live in Huntersville and share their home with a dog Tally and two black and white cats, Mafuta and Zoza ( Zulu names meaning “Fat Boy” and “ She struts about”).
+Dr James and his family live in Huntersville and share their home with their dog Tally and their black and white cat Mafuta (meaning “Fat Boy” in Zulu).
 In his spare time he likes to fly fish, cycle, kayak and go hiking and camping with his family.

 Dr James enjoys challenging medical cases as well as general surgery (soft tissue, oral and orthopedic).